 In this weeks video Rich digs deep into our Wavey Guitars sample pack.
-Exploring a few of his favourite mixing techniques, you’ll see how he crafts the demo, sets up his master chain and adds that vintage 70’s style processing with analogue delays and spring reverbs.
+Exploring a few of his favourite mixing techniques, you’ll see how he crafts the demo, sets up his master chain, learn how to mix guitars & how to add that vintage 70’s style processing with analogue delays and spring reverbs.

 Adding Width To Your Guitars